Two Mayan weaving techniques

 Mayan Looms

 The ways a population produce textiles is primordial characteristic of its culture.
-The mayan are using complicated patterns and weaving techniques to create quality smooth and robust fabric.
-The most famous of the typical fabric is mainly used for clothing and is known as “mayan huipil”.
+The Mayan are using complicated patterns and weaving techniques to create quality smooth and robust fabric.
+The most famous of the typical fabric is mainly used for clothing and is known as “Mayan huipil”.
 The price of traditional clothes, which can go really high, reflects the importance of textiles in the Mayan culture.
-The fabrication of mayan fabric involves lots of know-how.
-Original mayan wooden looms, quite the same as used for centuries, are widely used till nowadays.
+The fabrication of Mayan fabric involves lots of know-how.
+Original Mayan wooden looms, quite the same as used for centuries, are widely used until nowadays.

-To the present times, a great part of mayan women are wearing traditional clothing.
+To the present times, a great part of Mayan women are wearing traditional clothing.
 The conception of such clothes involves many hours of weaving.
-Textiles can actually represent a considerable part of the budget of mayan women’s.
+Textiles can actually represent a considerable part of the budget of Mayan women’s.
 Rich in colors and symbols, the traditional fabrics are often depicting some life forms like flowers and animals.
 The fine textile of our fabric hammocks and hanging chairs is also testimony of the dexterity of the mayan to craft quality fabric with some native technics and tools, like the traditional wooden looms used by our partner Mario.

 Weaving shuttle